 On March 23, 2010, as part of the ACA, President Obama also signed into law the Indian Health Care Improvement Reauthorization and Extension Act of 2009.
 Title VII, Subtitle B includes provisions related to Indian Youth Suicide Prevention.
 SAMHSA is dedicated to undertaking measures to improve the process by which Indian tribes and tribal organizations apply for grants.

-One such example is that SAMHSA does not require tribal entities applying for agency electronically.
+One such example is that SAMHSA does not require tribal entities applying for agency grants to do so electronically.